Ritika8081/upsidedownlabs.github.io/_sources/software/chords/index.rst

 .. figure:: media/chords_landing_page.*
     :align: center
     :alt: chords landing page

-    chords landing page

 Features
 ********
-- **Connection**: It is effortlessly compatible with BioAmp Hardware attached to an Arduino-compatible development board running the `Chords Arduino firmware <https://github.com/upsidedownlabs/Chords-Arduino-Firmware>`_, simplifying the setup process and ensuring a smooth and efficient workflow from data acquisition to visualization.
+- **Connection**: Effortlessly compatible with BioAmp Hardware and automatically detects the ADC of the development board running the Chords application, simplifying the setup process and ensuring a smooth and efficient workflow from data acquisition to visualization.
 - **Real-time Visualization**: Experience smooth real-time visualization of incoming data rendered with `WebGL-Plot <https://github.com/danchitnis/webgl-plot>`_.
-The system ensures smooth signal display, helping you monitor the flow without interruptions or lag.
+The system ensures smooth signal display, helping you monitor the signal flow without interruptions or lag.
+- **Frame Buffer Feature**:View and save up to the last five snapshots of your data.
+Snapshots are automatically captured per frame and can be navigated using left/right buttons.
+Adjusting the channel count resets snapshots for the new configuration.
+Plus, zoom in or out for a closer look!
 - **Recording**: You can record data in CSV format indefinitely or set a timer to stop recording automatically when it expires.
 - **Download/Delete**: Easily download or delete recorded data with just a few clicks.
 Manage your data efficiently, allowing for quick access to relevant data or removal of unwanted data to free up storage.
 - **Zoom**: Zoom-in and zoom-out feature, gives you more control as now you can either zoom in to look at signal or zoom out for an overall view.
+- **Filter**: You can now add filters to biopotential signals like EMG (70 Hz) using muscles icon, ECG (30 Hz) using heart icon, EOG (10 Hz) using eye icon, EEG (45 Hz) using brain icon and master buttons to apply filters to all channels.
-- **Theme Toggle**: Offers both light and dark themes, enabling you to switch according to your preference for a more comfortable user experience.
+- **Mode Toggle**: Offers both light and dark modes, enabling you to switch according to your preference for a more comfortable user experience.
-- **Pause/Play**: Includes options to freeze and resume data display, allowing users to pause the visualization for detailed examination and then continue data monitoring seamlessly.
+- **Pause/Play**: Control the data flow on the screen, and use the two additional buttons to move backward and forward through previous and next frames.
-- **Channel**: Supports plotting of up to six channels of data simultaneously in real time where each stream is color-coded differently for easy identification.
+- **Channel**: Supports plotting of up to six channels of data simultaneously in real time where each stream is color coded differently for easy identification.
 - **Disconnect**: Terminate the connection to the development board with a simple click.
 This functionality ensures a hassle-free disconnection process when you’re done with data collection or visualization.

 Software Requirements
 *********************

-* You have to flash  `Chords Arduino Firmware <https://github.com/upsidedownlabs/Chords-Arduino-Firmware>`_ to your Arduino board using Arduino IDE.
+* You have to install `Chords Arduino Firmware <https://github.com/upsidedownlabs/Chords-Arduino-Firmware>`_ using arduino IDE.
-* For now the Chords web application is only compatible with Chromium-based browsers.
-To check your browser compatibility, see :ref:`chords-browsers-compatibility` section of this page.
+* For now Chords is compatible with chromium based browsers.
+To ensure compatibility with supported browsers, see :ref:`chords-browsers-compatibility`.

 Hardware Requirements
 *********************
 To use Chords, you need:

-- Compatible Development Board : Arduino Uno R3 And R4 Minima
+- Compatible Development Board : Arduino Uno R3, R4 Minima and Maker Uno.
 - A USB cable (type depends on board)
 - BioAmp Hardware :